commandops/commandops.github.io/posts/lua-scoring-example.md

 Unit subtype as used here is a number, though you need to enclose it in quotes.
 This can be hard to find as far as a long list all in one place, but you can find it in any units wrapper, or there is a cool script by michaelm75au that creates an OOB that can be modified to show this (look at the Survivors script for an example).

 <blockquote class="blockquote-danger">
    <p>Sub Type is a bad idea here, as it looks like the same sub type number can conflict with other types - so a facility and a ship may share the same sub type sometimes.
 If you have limited number of units it is probably ok.
-It is better to just use something from the units name like the examples below (F-15)</p>
+It is better to just use something from the units name like the examples below (F-15).
+I'm leaving it as an example of the code, but it you probably should not use it, use the string match part below to choose units.</p>
  </blockquote>

 ```